 development platforms continues to expand with a variety of service providers.
 In contrast to no code platforms, these platforms represent a cost-effective method for companies with an existing team of developers.

 On average, our codebots will write 92% of an application's source code; the remaining 8% is left to the creative talent of human developers.
 We envision a future that involves humans and bots working together to create amazing software.
 Codebots are not here to replace us, but to help us!

-Mendix, OutSystems, and Appian are all leaders in the broader low-code space, in light of their offering and commercial strategy.
-However, various limitations from tech-stack and code constraints to overall platform control exist across the different vendors.
+Mendix, OutSystems, and Appian are all leaders in the broader low code space, in light of their offering and commercial strategy.
+However, various limitations from technology stack and code constraints to overall platform control exist across the different vendors.